opensearch-project/documentation-website/_data-prepper/pipelines/configuration/processors/parse-json.md

 nav_order: 45
 ---

-# Parse json
+# Parse JSON

 ## Overview

-The `Parse json` processor takes in an event and parses its JSON data, including any nested fields.
+The `parse_json` processor takes in an event and parses its JSON data, including any nested fields.

 Option | Required | Type | Description
 :--- | :--- | :--- | :---